-It's festival season in Florida.
+Plenty of festival action in 2013.
 We had a great time at the Tangerine Blues Festival in Gulfport in October, and another load of (chilly) fun at the Pigz in Z'Hills Festival in Zephyrhills in January.
 Charlie also played solo at the Pinellas Folk Festival.

 Summer in Europe, and the livin is easy.
 CMB gave the Belgians a taste of Florida gator tail at the Swing Festival in Wespelaar.
 The weather was perfect, and the show went great.
 Charlie also played the Magic Blues Festival in Switzerland.

 Only in Florida!
 Charlie and the boys had a great time at the Treasure Island Bikini Blues Bash, with special guest TC Carr (photo by Bob Levai).
 Festival season is always cool in the Sunshine State - this spring Charlie appeared at festivals in Sarasota, New Port Richey and Mount Dora.

 The DVD/CD set Live in Fribourg features an hour-long concert video that we shot at the Fribourg Jazz Parade.
 CMB plays our original Blues tunes on a big stage, with full-scale production and a crowd of 6,000.
 There are also 4 home movies of our antics on the road, and an audio CD with all the numbers from the Fribourg show, plus a bonus track.

 The Forest includes 13 songs in Americana style.
 It ain't blues.
 Charlie's acoustic guitar and Dobro are featured on all the songs.
 Dennis Wallace and Cornfused are just a few of the guest artists who lend their voices to these woodsy stories.
 Charlie and his acoustic trio, the Bowl o' Granola, played two CD release shows in September.
 Order the new disc with all deliberate speed.